MelkiPhilipo/simple_shell/README.md

 27. `_pangaenv`: This function could be implemented to set an environment variable.
 You could use the `setenv` function for this.

-28. `tafuta_mzngr`: This function could be implemented to search for an environment variable.
+28. `tafuta_env`: This function could be implemented to search for an environment variable.
 You could use a loop to iterate through the environment variables and compare each one with the target variable.

 29. `hai_patikani`: This function could be implemented to handle command not found errors.
 It could print an error message to the user.